mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     # When set to false we will not include teleport location when teleporting around with worldedit compass
     # When set to true we will include each teleport action, even if you simply jumped around with compass
     BackWithWE: true
-    # List of worlds to whichones player can't go back with /back command
+    # List of worlds to which players can't return using the /back command
     BackBlackList:
     - TeztWorldz
   Hat:
+    Block:
       # When enabled we will not allow to place items into head slot if item has custom lore
+      # Doesn't apply to helmet items
-    IgnoreLored: false
+      WithLore: false
-    # When enable we wont allow to equip items which are not hat type and has enchantment on it
+      # When enable we wont allow to equip items which are not hat type
-    # This will prevent from players having enchantment effects in head slots which should not be present there
+      NoneHatItems: true
+      # When enable we wont allow to equip none hat items with enchant on it
+      NoneHatEnchanted: true
+    Allow:
+      # When enabled we will allow player to put on mob head without cmi.inventoryhat permission node
+      # When disabled player will need to have cmi.inventoryhat to put on mob heads as hats
-    BlockArmorItems: true
+      MobHeads: true
+    # List of materials to be allowed on players head
+    WhiteList:
+    - bedrock
   helpop:
     # When set to true player will not see his sent message to helpop, but rather predefined message informing that his question have been sent to online staff
     feedbackMessage: true